Encoder-Only Image Registration: Experiments Results

 \section{Experiments \& Results}

-In this section, we evaluate the proposed EOIR against state-of-the-art image registration methods across five datasets, covering various imaging modalities, input constraints, and anatomies.
+In this section, we evaluate the proposed EOIR against state-of-the-art image registration methods across six datasets, covering various imaging modalities, input constraints, and anatomies.
 The following subsections detail the datasets, implementation details, baseline methods, and evaluation metrics.
 We then present qualitative and quantitative results, including analyses of accuracy-efficiency trade-offs, accuracy-smoothness comparisons, and an ablation study.
-The source code of EOIR will be publicly available on \href{https://github.com/XiangChen1994/EOIR}{Github}.
+The source code of EOIR is available on \href{https://github.com/XiangChen1994/EOIR}{Github}.